cloph-dsp/Pollinations-AI-in-OpenWebUI/README.md

 | `phi`              | Phi-4 Instruct             |

 > 📌 Full model list available at: **https://text.pollinations.ai/models**

-### Known Limitations
-- Models "unity" and "midijourney" are unsupported in OpenWebUI.
-- DeepSeek models (´deepseek´, ´deekseek-reasoner´) may return "500: API error: 402 Payment Required."
+> Models "unity" and "midijourney" are not needed, and DeepSeek models (´deepseek´, ´deekseek-reasoner´) may return an error.

 <details>
 <summary>Connection example</summary>